san-sei/documents/content/en/docs/administration/Integration.md

 <hr class="hr-line">

 Adminstrators can **integrate with a new identity provider** using IDmelon administration panel in multiple ways that are provided by IDmelon.
 They can add SSO configuration manually or automatically.
-In case of automatic SSO configuration, we will show administrators a guide on how to configurate, however, **it has to be noted that automatic
-SSO configuration, can only be done for services which are suported by IDmelon**.If they choose manual configuration, they have to visit the SP's documents to be guided besides here in IDmelon administration panel, they will be shown a panel for posting SSO configuration.
+In case of automatic SSO configuration, we will show administrators a guide on how to configurate, however, **it has to be noted that automatic SSO configuration, can only be done forservices which are suported by IDmelon**.If they choose manual configuration, they have to visit the SP's documents to be guided besides here in IDmelon administration panel, they will be shown a panel for posting SSO configuration.
 The purpose of this doc is to help administrators to have an overview of Integration process.
-For more details refer tp [SSO Configuration details](#sso-configuration-details).
 This process can be started by simply clicking on **Integrate with a new Identity Provider(IdP)**.

 <p align="center">